imteekay/machine-learning-research/machine-learning.md

 - Activation functions
   - Why do we need activation functions?
     - Using a linear activation function or no activation, the model is just a linear regression
-    - If using a linear activation function, the forward prop will be a linear combination leading to an output similar to a linear regression
+    - If using a linear activation function, the forward prop will be a linear combination leading to an output equivalent to a linear regression

 ## Mathematics